1971 Castrol Trophy

 Warwick Farm circuit in New South Wales, Australia on 2 May 1971, was Round 2 of the 1971 Australian Manufacturers' Championship.

+The race was won by Colin Bond driving a Holden Torana GTR XU-1 for the Holden Dealer Team.

 Classes

 As the race was an Australian Manufacturers’ Championship round, the field was divided into five classes, based on “CP Units”.
 The engine capacity, in litres, was multiplied by the retail price, in Australian Dollars, to arrive at a CP Unit value for each competing model.